Your membership has expired

 CR's expert guidance and unbiased reviews can help you purchase with confidence.

-Dyson On Trac noise-cancelling headphones are the vacuum company’s first audio-only product—Dyson’s heavy and expensive Zone headphones add an air purifier feature—and there’s a lot to like about them.
+The Dyson On Trac noise-cancelling headphones are back down to the best price we’ve seen.
+They are the vacuum company’s first audio-only product—Dyson’s heavy and expensive Zone headphones add an air purifier feature—and there’s a lot to like about them.
 The On Tracs are beautifully designed, allow for color customization, and sound superb.
 Early production models emitted an obnoxious, loud noise when you switched from noise-canceling to transparency mode.
-If that’s been fixed, the On Tracs represent a real Prime Day value.
+If that’s been fixed, the On Tracs represent a real value.

 Speakers